alisaracoglu/Image-Resize/README.md

 the other will be changed at the same rate.
 - The 'Output Path' value can be either the absolute file path or the directory path or empty.
 If left empty, output to the same directory with Input Image.

+### Usage as Tool
+The 4 parameters of the function are asked respectively.
+At the end, resize function is invoked according to the information given.
+If "q" value is given for any input, the tool closes.